 An abstract depiction of a server rack.

-Windows Server 2012 support will soon be coming to an end.
-If this isn’t enough of a motivation to get you upgrading to the latest Windows Server solution, here are a few more considerations:
+Windows Server 2012 support has now expired and Windows 10 Desktop support will expire in October 2025.
+If this isn’t enough of a motivation to get you upgrading to the latest Windows Server solution and Windows Desktop, here are a few more considerations:

 Read more